 Walking & Talking with Helen - Walking Workouts

 Feeling tired, stressed, and not motivated to exercise?
 You're in the right place.

-If you want a podcast to listen to while walking... hi!
+If you want a podcast to walk to... hi!
 I'm your gal, with a walking workout that makes time fly and feels like taking a walk with a friend in your ear.

 You’ll get a mix of walk types so it never feels the same every time: